Overdose Prevention & Naloxone

 Public health messaging tells us to not use alone.
 What may prevent us from being able to follow this suggestion?
 How can we counter these challenges?

-- Heroin users identified many reasons why they are reluctant to use with others.
+Opioid users identified many reasons why they are reluctant to use with others.
 These reasons include:

 - Users didn’t want to share and diminish the hit